The Evolution of Paint: A Look Back Through History

 The Industrial Revolution - Mass Production of Paint

-Around 1800, chemists began creating synthetic pigments that produced bright colors.
-These man-made pigments were more vibrant and longer-lasting than natural pigments.
-Popular synthetic pigments included cobalt blue, chrome yellow, and emerald green.
+Around 1800, chemists began developing synthetic pigments that produced brighter and more durable colors than natural ones.
+Popular innovations included cobalt blue, chrome yellow, and emerald green.

 Paint Innovation in the 19th Century - Ready-Mixed and Metal-Based